-In 1941 the government purchased 10 acres of land in Woodford, Virginia from Mrs. Martha Ferguson Galloway Baylor to serve as a burial ground from the African American graves exhumed from the area that would become Fort AP Hill Military Reservation.
+In 1941 the federal government purchased ten acres of land in Woodford, Virginia, from Mrs. Martha Ferguson Galloway Baylor to serve as a burial ground for the African American graves exhumed from the area that would become Fort AP Hill Military Reservation.
 The cemetery was named Mount Lawn Cemetery.
-Graves were moved to the cemetery from St. Paul, Mount Olive, Union Baptist, and Bethlehem Baptist church cemeteries, as well as, private burial grounds.
-Members of Mt Dew church decided not to move the Church or the graves in the church cemetery.
+Graves from St. Paul, Mount Olive, Union Baptist, and Bethlehem Baptist church cemeteries and private burial grounds were moved to Mount Lawn cemetery.
+Members of Mt Dew church decided not to move the church or the graves in the church cemetery.

-In 1991, Gladys Ferguson, the secretary for Mount Lawn cemetery published the history of the cemetery in a booklet titled The Way We Were, Mount Lawn Cemetery 1941-1991, 50th Anniversary.
-The book contains the information on the following churches whose graves were moved to Mount Lawn Cemetery:
+In 1991, Gladys Ferguson, the secretary for Mount Lawn cemetery, published the cemetery’s history in a booklet titled The Way We Were, Mount Lawn Cemetery 1941-1991, 50th Anniversary.
+The book contains information on the following churches whose graves were moved to Mount Lawn Cemetery:

 It also contains information on many of the families that attended these churches.